-CAMBRIDGE (WHDH) - BOSTON (AP) — An estimated 60 families have been displaced from a large fire that ripped through a densely-populated neighborhood in Cambridge, Massachusetts on Saturday.
+CAMBRIDGE, MASS.
+(WHDH) - BOSTON (AP) — An estimated 60 families have been displaced from a large fire that ripped through a densely-populated neighborhood in Cambridge, Massachusetts on Saturday.

 Neal Alpert, the chief of staff for Cambridge, Massachusetts Mayor E. Denise Simmons, said 60 is the “latest estimate” as of Sunday morning.
 The office is still waiting to learn the details of how many individuals that figure includes.